3dcantaloupe/writeUps4CTFs/README.md

 # writeUps4CTFs
-Here is where all my ✨steallar✨writeups reside!
+Here is where all my ✨steallar✨ writeups reside! 😏